RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Experiments

+We conduct sim-to-real experiments with the student policy on a real robot, as shown in Figure~\ref{fig:dataset}(c).
+Targets are tracked online with SAM and Cutie (Sec.~\ref{sec:sim2real}).
+We compare against VMP and sequential grasp-and-remove baselines.

+\textbf{Retrieving Diverse Target Objects.} We evaluate the retrieval performance of our policy on everyday objects with different shapes and sizes.
+As summarized in Table~\ref{tab:real_target_generalization}, we consider cuboids, cylinders, and spheres, covering both small and large instances.
+Our method achieves high success rates across object categories.
+VMP performs worse because its predefined hand trajectories offer limited flexibility.

-\textbf{Target Object Position Generalization.} We also investigate the impact of target object positions on retrieval performance.
-The target objects are placed in five distinct regions of the box: center, top-left, bottom-left, top-right, and bottom-right.
-The experimental results are summarized in Table~\ref{tab:real_position_generalization}.
-We observe that positions near the center and bottom (closer to the robotic arm) achieve better generalization.
-In contrast, positions farther away such as top-left and top-right are constrained by the robot's workspace and reduce manipulation flexibility. {
+\textbf{Generalization Across Target Positions.} We further assess how retrieval performance is influenced by the initial position of the target object.
+The target is placed in five distinct regions within the box: center, top-left, bottom-left, top-right, and bottom-right.
+As shown in Table~\ref{tab:real_position_generalization}, our method generalizes well across different positions, with higher success rates observed for centrally and bottom-located targets, which are closer to the robot’s base.
+In contrast, targets in the top corners are more challenging due to kinematic limitations and restricted manipulation flexibility.